Hormones which can be tested

 A blood test is the most conventional method of detecting hormone imbalance.
 It measures estradiol, estriol, and estrone levels found in blood serum or blood plasma content.

 Depending on a woman's age, results may vary.
 Normal blood levels for estradiol (premenopausal) fluctuate between 30 to 400 pg/mL.
 Postmenopausal estradiol normally measures up to 30 pg/mL.

 Due to the variations in estradiol levels during each menstrual cycle, it is suggested that samples be taken during the early follicular phase (Days 1 – 3 in a 28-day cycle) or during the luteal phase peak (Days 20 – 21 in a 28-day cycle).

 This will eliminate any major fluxes in estrogen levels which may occur at other times, such as during ovulation.
 Also, abnormal hormone levels will be clearly separated.

-For pregnant women, specifically, a rise in estriol begins at 6 - 10 weeks of gestation when the fetal adrenal gland secretion begins.
-Therefore, blood levels are measured during the 15th to 20th week of gestation.
-Concentrations will plateau at 31 - 35 weeks only to increase again at 35 - 36 weeks.
+Moreover, concentrations will plateau at 31 – 35 weeks only to increase again at 35 – 36 weeks.
 Results vary from woman to woman, but normal estriol ranges fluctuate between 31 to 460 ng/mL at term.